 If you like this post, then check out our list of the top rooftop bars with killer views outside Europe!

 The world is full of beautiful vistas.
-Seeing them from rooftop lounges in a beautiful city, with a cool libation in hand, is a very special treat.
-Do you have a favorite lounge?
+Seeing them from rooftop bars and lounges in a beautiful city, with a cool libation in hand, is a very special treat.
+Do you have a favorite rooftop bar?
 Please share it with us.